Kelvin equation

 The Kelvin equation describes the change in vapour pressure due to a curved liquid–vapor interface, such as the surface of a droplet.
-The vapor pressure at a convex curved surface is higher than that at a flat surface.
+The vapor pressure at a convex surface is higher than that at a flat surface.
 The Kelvin equation is dependent upon thermodynamic principles and does not allude to special properties of materials.
 It is also used for determination of pore size distribution of a porous medium using adsorption porosimetry.
 The equation is named in honor of William Thomson, also known as Lord Kelvin.

 Formulation

 The original form of the Kelvin equation, published in 1871, is: